KhanFirdous/ADDcampaign/ADDcampaign/README.md

 # Ad Campaign Order Prediction

-This project is a Streamlit-based machine learning application that predicts the expected number of orders for an ad campaign using Gradient Boosting.
+This repository contains a Streamlit-based Machine Learning application developed to predict the expected number of orders generated from a product advertisement campaign.

+## Project Overview
+The model helps marketing teams estimate campaign performance based on pricing, discounts, campaign type, and resource allocation.

 ## Features
-- Predict campaign orders
+- Order prediction using trained ML model
-- Interactive Streamlit UI
+- Interactive Streamlit user interface
-- Trained Gradient Boosting model

-## How to Run Locally

-1. Install dependencies:
-pip install -r requirements.txt

-2. Run the app:
-streamlit run app.py
+- Real-time input-based predictions

 ## Tech Stack
 - Python
 - Streamlit
 - Scikit-learn
 - Pandas
-- Joblib
+- NumPy

+## Project Structure
+ADDcampaign/
+│-- app.py
+│-- campaign_model.pkl
+│-- requirements.txt
+│-- README.md

+## How to Run Locally
+1. Install dependencies:
+pip install -r requirements.txt

+2. Run the application:
+streamlit run app.py

+csharp
+Copy code

-## Note
+## Data Privacy Notice
-The dataset is not shared due to privacy reasons.
-The trained model file is used for prediction.
+The dataset used for training is confidential and not included in this repository.
+Only the trained model file is provided for inference purposes.

+## Author
+Developed for internal company use.